egeozcan/ppipe/README.md

 ### .with(ctx)

 Calls the following function in chain with the given `this` value (ctx).
-The chain can be after calling with also continued with the methods from the ctx.
+After calling `.with` the chain can be continued with the methods from the ctx.

 ```javascript
 class Example {